-The following holidays shall be recognized as floating holidays: New Year's Day
+13.1 The following holidays shall be recognized as floating holidays:

+New Year's Day

 Martin Luther King's Birthday - Third Monday in January

-Lincoln's Birthday - February 12
+Lincoln's Birthday- February 12

-President's Day - Third Monday in February
+President's Day- Third Monday in February

 Seward's Day - Last Monday in March

 Memorial Day - Last Monday in May

+Juneteenth - June 19th

 Independence Day

 Labor Day

 Alaska Day - Last Monday in October

-Veteran's Day - November 11
+Veteran's Day- November 11

 Thanksgiving Day

 Christmas Day

-- 13.2 The City of Unalaska recognizes twelve holidays (nine regular and three floating).
-All regular full-time employees will receive these twelve holidays as floating holidays.
+- 13.2 The City of Unalaska recognizes thirteen holidays (ten regular and three floating).
+All regular full-time employees will receive these thirteen holidays as floating holidays.
 Regular full-time employees will be credited the hours for these days in two increments.
 The first will be on January 1st, the second on July 1st.
-On each of those dates, regular full-time employees will receive a credit of forty-eight (48) hours in their floating holiday bank, six holidays at eight (8) straight time hours per holiday. - 13.3 All floating holiday hours must be used by December 31st of each year.
-Hours not used by this date will be cashed out to the employee in the pay period ending December 31st.
-This cash out will be based on the employee's rate of pay on December 31st and will not be counted as one of the employee's Personal Leave cash outs.
-Employees must be employed with the City on December 31st to receive the cash out for unused floating holiday hours. - 13.4 At a time agreeable to both the employee and the City, the employee may take floating holiday hours as time off with pay on an hour-for-hour basis. - 13.5 When an employee is scheduled to work a recognized City holiday, s/he shall receive the applicable regular rate of pay for those hours, not the overtime rate.
+On each of those dates, regular full-time employees will receive a credit of fifty-six(56) hours in their floating holiday bank on January 1st and forty-eight hours (48) on July 1st, six holidays at eight (8) straight time hours per holiday. - 13.3 All floating holiday hours must be used by December $31^{st}$ of each year.
+Hours not used by this date will be cashed out to the employee in the pay period ending December $31^{st}$ .
+This cash out will be based on the employee's rate of pay on December $31^{st}$ and will not be counted as one of the employee's Personal Leave cash outs.
+Employees must be employed with the City on December $31^{st}$ to receive the cash out for unused floating holiday hours. - 13.4 At a time agreeable to both the employee and the City, the employee may take floating holiday hours as time off with pay on an hour-for-hour basis. - 13.5 When an employee is scheduled to work a recognized City holiday, s/he shall receive the applicable regular rate of pay for those hours, not the overtime rate.
 Under this amendment, overtime shall be paid to employees working a recognized City holiday only when circumstances necessitate the employee to extend work hours past the scheduled end of the shift, where the additional hours would place the employee in overtime status.